 2. What currencies do you support in addition to NZD?

 It is critical that the gateway operates in New Zealand and accepts NZD.
-However, you must also plan for future growth as we discussed earlier.
+However, you must also plan for future growth.

 Should your business desire a seamless customer experience with no website redirects, you need a gateway that offers integrated checkouts.
 Different providers will offer different levels of integration.